 Many people believe that the spouse who plans ahead gains an upper hand.
 Sometimes this may be true but certain types of divorce planning may backfire.
 Planning can range from the acceptable gathering of information and advice to understanding the income and marital estate to falsifying records or fraudulently hiding assets and income.
 There are defenses against a spouse who you think is planning for a divorce.

 Is there divorce planning that you are in favor of?

 Yes.
-Illinois divorce law recently changed with the adoption of maintenance guidelines.
+Illinois divorce law has changed with the adoption of maintenance guidelines.
 There are exceptions to these guidelines but they generally apply if the combined gross income is less than $500,000.
-The presumed length of maintenance increases with each anniversary date of the marriage. length This is measured to the date of the filing of the divorce petition (petition for dissolution of marriage or commencement of the proceedings via the praecipe summons procedure).
-The most major presumptive leap in the length of maintenance are once a marriage is when a marriage is 20-years long.
+The presumed length of maintenance increases with each anniversary date of the marriage.
+This is measured to the date of the filing of the divorce petition (petition for dissolution of marriage or commencement of the proceedings via the praecipe summons procedure).
+The major presumptive leap in the length of maintenance is once a marriage is 20-years long.
 There is generally a presumption that maintenance is indefinite (or for the length of the marriage) in cases where the marriage is 20 years or more in length.
-I believe this law is ill-advised because in a sense if a marriage is rocky it would encourage the spouse who would have to pay maintenance to file before one of these significant anniversary dates of the marriage.
+It should not be the public policy to encourage a divorce filing.
+Yet, if a marriage is truly rocky, the law encourages one who would have to pay maintenance to file before one of these significant anniversary dates of the marriage.
 Happy anniversary, indeed!

 Is divorce planning like estate planning?